Listen to this article

 2) Use Music

 With weights clanking, people talking, and many other distractions, the gym can feel overwhelming.
+It certainly did for me.
 To limit distractions, bringing headphones to play your preferred music is essential for focus and motivation.

 Research has shown that music can make you feel stronger and improve your physical abilities during exercise.